 Contents

-1. Get outside
+1. Get outside at Sunrise

-Additionally, at least 30 minutes of sun exposure is recommended in New Zealand, this should be later afternoon or early morning when the summer sunshine is less intense.
+At least 30 minutes of daily sun exposure is recommended in New Zealand: in the summer, this should be in the late afternoon or early morning when the sunshine is less intense.
 In the winter, this can be any time of day.
-The infrared and UVA light are especially important to be exposed to.
-Your exposure time depends on how sensitive your skin is to sunlight, but in the summer the early morning sunlight can make your skin more resilient to midday sunlight and late afternoon sunlight supports skin recovery!
-In the warmer months, sunlight is, of course, a source of vitamin D – a natural mood, sleep, immune, and bone support!
-It is thought that 27 percent of people are below recommended blood level of Vitamin D. Some health issues increase the need for Vitamin D. Only UVB light can trigger the conversion of D3, and it is only present in the middle part of the day.
+The infrared and UVA light are especially important for your hormones, among other benefits.
+Your exposure time depends on how sensitive your skin is to sunlight, but in the summer, the early morning sunlight can make your skin more resilient to midday sunlight, while late afternoon sunlight supports daily skin recovery.
+In the warmer months, sunlight is, of course, a source of vitamin D—a natural mood, sleep, immune, and bone support.
+It is believed that 27 percent of people are below the recommended blood level of vitamin D, and some health issues increase the need for vitamin D. Only UVB light can trigger the conversion of D3, and it is only present in the middle part of the day at certain times of the year.
 An app like D-Minder can help you find the appropriate time for safe sun exposure and vitamin D production.
+Exposure to natural light does not mean you have to sit under the hot sun and risk burning.
+Cover up or get into the shade.
+Even being in the shade, you will still receive signals from the natural light entering your eyes.

-2. Control the light
+2. Control the light at night

-This follows on from #1…Getting outside as much as you can during the day is all very well but what do you do at night, when all the artificial lights are on?
+This follows on from #1…Getting outside as much as you can during the day is all very well, but what do you do at night when all the artificial lights are on?

 3. Look to magnesium for extra support